Skip to main content

 How is assault between or involving college students investigated?
 How is on-campus assault investigated?

 Assault is primarily investigated and charged by state or local law enforcement.
-If it occurs on-campus, university police will likely also participate in the investigation.
-Early and quick contacting of witnesses is often crucial to a strong defense.
-Our clients benefit not only from our criminal defense lawyer’s investigatory experience but also from our skilled use of seasoned former-law enforcement investigators to help prepare a strong defense case for college students charged with this violation.
+If it occurs on campus, university police will likely also participate in the investigation.
+Early and quick contact with witnesses is often crucial to a strong defense.
+Our clients benefit not only from our criminal defense lawyer’s investigatory experience but also from our skilled use of seasoned former law enforcement investigators to help prepare a strong defense case for college students charged with this violation.

 What is the definition of simple assault?